Who Was Linda Brown?

 An aim of the case was to bring down the precedent set up by the 1896 decision of Plessy v.
 Ferguson, which sanctioned the idea of "separate but equal" facilities for racial divisions.
 In 1954, this aim was achieved when the Supreme Court unanimously ruled in favor of the plaintiffs in Brown v.
 Board of Education, disavowing the notion of "separate but equal" and concluding that segregated facilities deprived African-American children of a richer, fairer educational experience.

 By the time of the ruling, Linda Brown was in junior high, a grade level that had been integrated before the 1954 court ruling.
 The family moved to Springfield, Missouri, in 1959.
 Oliver Brown died two years later, and his widow moved the girls back to Topeka.
 Linda Brown went on to attend Washburn and Kansas State universities and had a family.
-She went through a divorce and later became a widow after her second husband's death.
-She wed William Thompson in the mid-1990s and has had children and grandchildren.
-She has also worked on the speaker circuit and as an educational consultant.
+She went through a divorce and later became a widow after her second husband's death, before her marriage to William Thompson in the mid-1990s.
+She also worked on the speaker circuit and as an educational consultant.